bpauwels/ocr-sqs-s3-ecs-cloudformation/README.md

  - ALB path-based routes for each ECS service to route the inbound traffic to the correct service.
  - Centralized container logging with [Amazon CloudWatch Logs](http://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/WhatIsCloudWatchLogs.html).
  - A [Lambda Function](https://docs.aws.amazon.com/lambda/latest/dg/welcome.html) and [Auto Scaling Lifecycle Hook](https://docs.aws.amazon.com/autoscaling/ec2/userguide/lifecycle-hooks.html) to [drain Tasks from your Container Instances](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/container-instance-draining.html) when an Instance is selected for Termination in your Auto Scaling Group.
+ - A [demo web application](https://github.com/bpauwels/aws-ocr-s3-frontend) running as ECS service, registered with the ALB
+ - A [demo OCR worker application](https://github.com/bpauwels/docker-sqs-ocr) running as ECS service

+Both, the web app and OCR workers scaled in and out based on the CPU utilization.
+This could be improved by scaling the OCR workers based on the SQS queue depth using a CloudWatch alarm.

 ## Template details (work in progress)